Joshhhuaaa/EnhancedSCCTVersus/README.md

 For a full list of patch notes, refer to the [Patch Notes](PatchNotes.md) page.

 ## Installation
 The latest version of Enhanced SCCT Versus can be found in the [Releases](https://github.com/Joshhhuaaa/EnhancedSCCTVersus/releases) page.
 Please note that versions of Enhanced SCCT Versus are not compatible with the default version of the game or previous Enhanced versions.

 ### Game Setup

-- After downloading Enhanced SCCT Versus, extract the contents, and you should have a Enhanced SCCT Versus folder.
-You can place it anywhere you like, it's portable.
+- After downloading Enhanced SCCT Versus, extract the contents.
+You will then have an Enhanced SCCT Versus folder, which you can place anywhere you like since it's portable.
 - By default, the game will be installed as a dgVoodoo2 build.
 If you would like to switch between dgVoodoo2 or 3D-Analyze, run the command script, `ConvertBuild.cmd` in the System folder.

 ### dgVoodoo2 build (DG) [recommended]